Ficool

 The travelers exchanged looks before one said,

-Monks in ritual robes and spirit users of all ages and origins crowded the narrow paths and muddy courtyards.
+The entrance was far livelier than he'd expected.
+Monks in ritual robes and spirit users of all ages crowded the narrow paths and muddy courtyards.

 It felt like an unspoken festival was taking place behind the scenes.

-Then he pulled a small vial from inside his coat and sprinkled a few drops of a pungent scent onto the horse's mane.
+Then he pulled a small vial from inside his coat and sprinkled a few drops of pungent scent onto the horse's mane.

-A foul stench rose sharp enough to sting the nose.
+A foul stench rose, sharp enough to sting the nose.

 The Fragrance Seller made his way through the chaos, weaving between swinging bags and brushing past shoulders.

-Suddenly, he felt a small hand grab at his waist.
+Suddenly, a small hand grabbed his waist.

-He turned sharply and caught the hand mid-motion.
+He turned sharply and caught it mid-motion.

-It was a boy no older than twelve, eyes filled with hunger and hesitation.
+It was a boy no older than twelve, eyes wide with hunger and hesitation.
+His clothes were ragged, and his face streaked with dried mud.

+The boy did so, freezing at the sight of black dust at the bottom.
 He tried to toss it away, but the Fragrance Seller's hand was faster.

 "What's your name?"